aredotna/building/_posts/2017-08-01-visions-of-connection.markdown

 layout: post
 image: https://d2w9rnfcy7mm78.cloudfront.net/1161571/original_b7f8e985fac43915ef67f6e240b1a692.png
 author: "Will Freudenheim"
+description: "Revisiting three twentieth-century thinkers who imagined computing technologies as a way to expand and explore the interconnectedness of human knowledge."
 ---

 _Are.na Influences is a series in which we discuss some of the ideas that continue to provide inspiration to us while building this platform together.
-In this post, Will Freudenheim revisits three twentieth century thinkers who imagined computing technologies as a way to expand and explore the interconnectedness of human knowledge._
+In this post, Will Freudenheim revisits three twentieth-century thinkers who imagined computing technologies as a way to expand and explore the interconnectedness of human knowledge._

 ---